 Relax and sip local beer outside one of the four Masham pubs – The Bay Horse, The Bruce Arms and its beer garden with a view, The Kings Head or The White Bear with its sun soaked terrace pictured here.
 Or sit in the sun with tea and cakes outside Bordar House Teas or take in the unique atmosphere and great coffee at Johnny Bagdad’s Café on the Square.
-Alternatively, perch on a bench with your traditional fish and chips or your local ice cream and just watch Masham go by.
+Alternatively, grab a takeaway from The Lunch Box, or a traditional fish and chips from Harry’s followed by a local ice cream, and just enjoy watching Masham go by.

-If you prefer to mooch around town, you’ll find something unique and beautiful in one of our five art and craft galleries – Masham Gallery, The Nolon Stacey Gallery, The Little Picture Gallery, Uredale Glass Gallery or The Blue Light Gallery.
-Or discover a special gift at Birdhouse Interiors.
+If you prefer to mooch around town, you’ll find something unique and beautiful in one of our five art and craft galleries – Masham Gallery, The Nolon Stacey Gallery, Uredale Glass Gallery Albion Silversmith & Lapiderist or The Blue Light Gallery.
+Or discover a special gift at The Curious Merchant.

-If the weather takes a turn for the worse, upgrade your outdoor gear at Bentley’s or check out the surprisingly wide selection of ladies fashions and accessories at Through The Looking Glass.
-No shopping trip is complete with a browse around Masham’s bi weekly Market or monthly Farmers Market.
+If the weather takes a turn for the worse, upgrade your outdoor gear at Bentley’s and come rain or shine, no shopping trip is complete with a browse around Masham’s bi weekly Market.

 Feast on Masham Food

 If you’re self catering, we’ve got two family butchers in Masham – Rogers and Beavers.
 Both offering a wide range of locally sourced meats and homemade products like pies and famous Masham sausages.
-There’s a wide selection of fresh fruit and veg are also on offer at No.15 Greengrocer and a range of breads and bakery goods at Masham Bakery or Reah’s which also has an extensive range of cheeses, deli products and groceries.
+There’s a wide selection of fresh fruit and veg are also on offer at No.15 Greengrocer and a range of breads and bakery goods at Masham Bakery .
 You can then choose be spoiled for a choice of sweet treats or ice cream from Bah Humbugs or Joneva.